Last updated on February 20th, 2026 at 07:38 pm

 • Festive Green Beer: A fun, dyed-green lager found at almost every pub crawl along the Coast.

-Consider visiting other locations on the Mississippi Gulf Coast while you are here for example Bay St. Louis
+Consider visiting other locations on the Mississippi Gulf Coast while you are here, for example, Bay St. Louis

 🍻